 A huge amount of stress exists in our lives because we do things to impress others rather than to satisfy ourselves.
 Recognise and realise that your life - your circumstances, your aspirations, your strengths, and weaknesses are your own.
 They are unique to you, and thus, so are the challenges you face.
 What works for your friend or your colleague may not necessarily work for you.
-In 2017, let us try to set our targets according to who we are and not who we want others to see us as.
+Let us try to set our targets according to who we are and not who we want others to see us as.

 Life is an exam in which everyone gets a different question paper.
 Peeking into your partner's paper won't help you solve your own.